-Section I: Understanding the Different Versions of Android and Knowing Which To Choose
+1. Understanding the Different Versions of Android and Knowing Which To Choose

 The most common "standard" Android devices used for digital signage are consumer tablets, which can easily be turned into digital signage displays.
-Like devices powered by Android AOSP, Android tablets that run a more standard version of Android are very full featured and aren't as simplified as devices powered by Android TV meaning they do support business apps and features like remote device management apps.
+Like devices powered by Android AOSP, Android tablets that run a more standard version of Android are very full-featured and aren't as simplified as devices powered by Android TV meaning they do support business features like remote device management apps.
+You'll probably find a more "standard" version of Android when using devices like consumer tablets for digital signage, which shouldn't be a problem as it won't have as simplified an interface as Android TV and will support a wide range of use cases like remote device management.

 To see which TVs running Android TV we recommend for our customers, take a look at our article on that topic here.

 2.1.
 Power up your TV or Android TV media player and follow the necessary startup steps if you are using a new device, such as selecting your language preference, setting up your WIFI configuration, and signing in to your Google Account.

 After you have completed the necessary set up steps, this is what your TV or TV Box running Android TV will look like:

 2.2.
 Next, locate and open the "Google Play Store" and search for the "ScreenCloud Signage Player" app and select "Download".

 2.3.
 Once you have finished downloading the app, select "Open" to launch the app.
 When given an option to enable "Start at Boot", select "Yes".

 2.4.
 Make a note of the pairing code - this is the code you need to enter into the "Screens" section of your ScreenCloud account.

 3. How to Set Up ScreenCloud On a Device Running Android AOSP